 These policy loans do not require an application and can be used for any expenses that you need to cover.
 The loan funds are generally mailed in 7 – 10 days in the form of a check to the insured.
 Once deposited, the money can be used for anything – house payment, groceries, car payment, clothing, college tuition or books – the money is yours to spend on areas where you are in need.

-Some life insurance carriers offer living benefits with their permanent life insurance products.
+Some life insurance carriers offer living benefits through a critical illness rider with their permanent life insurance products.
 These benefits can be used when the insured becomes diagnosed with a chronic or critical illness.
 You do not have to be terminally ill to receive them.
 If a qualified physician diagnoses you with a critical illness, such as heart attack, stroke, cancer, blindness, or Alzheimer’s disease, you can receive a lump sum or monthly benefit based on what is spelled out in your policy’s living benefit rider terms.
 These funds can be used however the insured wants to use them, but typically to make up for loss of income, medical bills, or everyday expenses.

 A good friend of mine, who sold real estate with me, was diagnosed with cancer while in her early forties.
 She was married and had two sons, one in elementary and the other in high school.
 This friend was a hard, diligent worker and therefore earned a good income selling residential real estate.
 Remember, her income was 100% commissions.
 As her cancer progressed she received treatments and underwent surgeries.
 Obviously, this took away from her ability to perform her job as she normally could.
 Our office had a wonderful teamwork atmosphere and we took care of each other.
 The other agents rallied and took care of this agent’s customers, clients, and business in general.
 Even with this volunteered help, the agent’s income was not as it was before her illness.
 I do not know if she had any life insurance, but I do know that she did not have a policy where she could utilize the living benefits that would have served her very well during this time.
 The cost of medical bills and the lack of income took a toll.
 Her husband worked full time, but without her income, living their normal life grew a little tough.
 Not only financially, but in need.
 My friend was not able to provide the care to her family by preparing meals, running errands, doing the laundry, helping with homework, and cleaning the house.
 Again these are some areas that it would have helped to have the extra funds provided by a life insurance policy’s living benefits.